 Because of the coronavirus pandemic, we've had to change some of the ways we do things at RNOH and that includes how we work on Sir William Coxen Ward.
 All of these changes have been made to ensure our patients are kept as safe as possible - that is our top priority.
-We want to give our patients the very best care possible and this video explains what we are doing to make sure the care we give maintains the very highest standards.
+We want to give our patients the very best care possible doing what we can to make sure the care we give maintains the very highest standards.

 Please note: We do allow a second parent to visit after 5 days, if they have been self-isolating for the previous 14 days and are tested prior to coming into the ward